 Our Conservation Legacy in Nevada

-Established out of the back of a pickup truck in 1984, The Nature Conservancy in Nevada has a lot to be proud of three decades later.
+Established out of the back of a pickup truck in 1984, The Nature Conservancy in Nevada has a lot to be proud of three-plus decades later.

-We’re proud of our accomplishments these past three decades—and we’re just getting started.
+We’re proud of our accomplishments these past 35 years—and we’re just getting started.
 Join us to help protect Nevada’s lands and waters so people and nature can thrive.

 Conserving Nevada's lands